imsharukh1994/OfficeDocs-DeployOffice/microsoft-365-apps/companions/overview.md

 - People companion: Allows users to quickly look up anybody in their enterprise and browse organizational charts, view contact information, and easily communicate with colleagues.
 - File Search companion: Enables users to quickly find Microsoft 365 files, preview file contents, send files to colleagues, and easily access recently used documents.

 These lightweight apps integrate seamlessly with Microsoft 365, allowing users to efficiently look up contacts, locate files, and streamline workflows without interrupting their tasks.
-Whether searching for colleagues, retrieving recently used documents, or navigating organizational charts, the People companion and File Search companion help users work smarter and stay connected.
+The People companion and File Search companion help users find colleagues, access recent documents, and navigate organizational charts to work smarter and stay connected.

 ## Who is eligible to receive Microsoft 365 companion apps?